📌 Monadhliath, Highland

 ★★★

-Creag Bheag is a shapely little hill with a plethora of cairns, separated from the snowy Monadhliath mountains by Loch Gynack.
+Creag Bheag is a shapely little hill with a plethora of cairns, separated from the high, rolling Monadhliath mountains by Loch Gynack.
 Its proximity to Kingussie means it has a good network of paths across its slopes; the wooded lower parts are a great place for spotting a red squirrel or two.

 📷 Chronological photo guide